yinndlovu/pinky-promises-web/README.md

-This is the web part of Pinky Promises
+This is the web part of Pinky Promises.

-Made for admin actions on the application
+Made for admin actions on the application.